 The Village Hotel – Allows dogs in rooms only (not in condominiums) for a nightly $35 fee per dog, plus a $150 refundable damage deposit.
 Advance reservations for a pet room are required.

-The Residence Inn Breckenridge – Conveniently located right in town, allows pets with a $100 nonrefundable deposit, but has no other restrictions on size our amount.
+Residence Inn – Conveniently located right in downtown, this inn allows pets with a $100 non-refundable deposit, but has no other restrictions on size or amount.

 The Dog House offers dog boarding services including a standard kennel, hotel kennel, condo, or the mellow room, a large living room-like experience (including television!) for chill dogs.
-Daycare and grooming services are also available, so they’ll be nice and clean when you come back to pick them up!
+Daycare, training and grooming services are also available, so they’ll be nice and clean when you come back to pick them up!